MAKING RENT STRIKES COOL

 Stapling our designs on SWP placards

-Getting students from UCL’s Photography and Film + TV Societies to film and take photos for free, making some great propaganda for future use.
+Getting students from Photography and Film Societies to film and take photos (for free!).